-The total labor force in labor unions accounts for about 11 percent to 12 percent of the entire labor force.
+The total labor force is Labor unions account for about 11 percent to 12 percent of the labor force.
 To put this another way, 89 percent of the labor force is not unionized.
 The mainstream labor force is mainly outside of the labor union sector.
 However, there is a tendency for the labor laws to be designed in response to the policies and proposals that are associated with labor unions.

-2.1.3.
 Endless opportunity and availability of labor for employment